TIY-LR-FEE-2015-Fall/gitbook/week-9/day-2/index.md

   - Create a deposit
   - Create an expense
   - See if they are over budget for a week

-## Standups

-* Jeremy
-  - Learned: Backbone Routing
-  - Need to work on: Ember Startup
-  - Going well: things are starting to click
-* David
-  - Going well: BB project is functioning, Ember is starting to click, just needs repetition
-  - Need to work on: Scheduling & Syntax Exercises
-  - Learned: CSS and HTML are coming together
-* Brandi
-  - Going Well: Laying things out is easier
-  - Needs work: Writing functions, knowing where to begin, remembering structure for Ember and BB
-  - Learned: Recognizing Ember vs Backbone similarities and differences

 ## Data Modeling